opendocsg/slw-judgments-backfill/2001_SGHC_275/report.md

  e Whether the sentence imposed was manifestly excessive.

 21     In dealing with this appeal, the court bore in mind certain well-established principles.
 Determinations by trial judges often involve an assessment of both the facts and the witnesses demeanour.
-The relationship between objective evidence and the trial judges findings on the veracity of a witness was set out in _PP v Yeo Choon Poh_ [1994] 2 SLR 867:
+The relationship between objective evidence and the trial judges findings on the veracity of a witness was set out in _PP v Yeo Choon Poh_ <span class="citation">[1994] 2 SLR 867</span>:

  As was held by Spenser-Wilkinson J in Tara Singh & Ors v PP [1949] MLJ 88 at p 89, the principle is that an impression as to the demeanour of the witness ought not to be adopted by a trial judge without testing it against the whole of his evidence.

 In the present case, the judge was careful to state, in relation to every witness, that her conclusions were based on both objective evidence and the witness demeanour.

 22     What then, is the role of the appellate court in relation to the trial judges findings based on fact and those based on demeanour?
-The starting point was _Yap Giau Beng Terence v PP_ [1998] 3 SLR 656:
+The starting point was _Yap Giau Beng Terence v PP_ <span class="citation">[1998] 3 SLR 656</span>:

  It is trite law that an appellate court should be slow to overturn the trial judges findings of fact, especially where they hinge on the trial judges assessment of the credibility and veracity of witnesses , unless they can be shown to be plainly wrong or against the weight of evidence